FlavScents AInsights Entry for 2-methyl-3-tetrahydrofuran thiol (CAS: 57124-87-5)

 6. Regulatory Status (Regional Overview)

-- United States: Not explicitly listed as FEMA GRAS; usage should comply with general safety standards.
+- United States: Not explicitly listed as FEMA GRAS; usage may be subject to general safety evaluations.

-- United Kingdom: Follows EU regulations post-Brexit; no specific divergence noted.
+- United Kingdom: Follows EU regulations post-Brexit; no specific divergence reported.

 Citation hooks: FEMA; EFSA; national authority publications